 Problems that arise with CNTs

 CNTs are difficult to utilize, mainly due to insolubility and aggregation.
-CNTs have weak Van der Waals forces that bind them together in bundles making pristine CNTs insoluble in any solvent.
-This unfortunate setback makes it difficult to uniformly functionalize the CNTs and reduces their mechanical properties due to aggregate bundles interfacial sliding as shown if in igure 1.
+CNTs have weak Van der Waals forces that bind them together in bundles making pristine CNTs insoluble in any solvent.27 This unfortunate setback makes it difficult to uniformly functionalize the CNTs and reduces their mechanical properties due to aggregate bundles interfacial sliding as shown in Figure 1.
 In this figure (a) represent a simplified cartoon of the CNTs sliding past one another, while (b) is an SEM micrograph showing the fibrous material sliding past one another.
-Figure 2 is a TEM that demonstrates the drawing of the fiber at (a) and shows the fiber separating as demonstrated in igure 1.
+Figure 2 is a TEM that demonstrates the drawing of the fiber at (a) and shows the fiber separating as demonstrated in Figure 1.